 A career fair is a recruiting event where you can meet tens if not hundreds of potential employers at one place.

 An information session is a detailed presentation of one firm (or a small group of related firms) organized by your school.
-Students get a more in-depth look at the firm in different perspective; firms get to publicize the best aspect of their organizations.
+Students get a more in-depth look at the firm from different perspectives; firms get to publicize the best aspects of their organizations.

-In a nutshell, career fair is a mile wide and an inch deep; information session is the other way round.
+In a nutshell, a career fair is a mile wide and an inch deep; an information session is the other way round.